 [Note: Home Depot fiscal year ends January]

-It is also helpful to see how its peers stack up.
-Check out how Home Depot Peers fare on metrics that matter.
+While HD stock looks poised for more gains in the future, it is helpful to see how its peers stack up.
+Check out how Home Depot’s Peers fare on metrics that matter.
 You will find other valuable comparisons for companies across industries at Peer Comparisons.

 Cumulative total returns since the end of 2016